 Clear your dosage chamber with the use of the dosing handle.
-Use a small vacuum cleaner to suck up any dust that may stick to the chamber floor.
+Next, use a small vacuum cleaner to suck up dust that may stick to the chamber floor.

-You can use a hot, damp cloth to clean the internal sides.
+You can use a hot, damp cloth to clean the inner sides.
 Then you’ll want to dry the chamber out with a lint-free rag.

-Once you’re pleased with how clean the chamber is, make sure it’s entirely dry.
+Once you’re pleased with how clean the chamber is, ensure it’s entirely dry.
 Then, replace the tops and reinsert the screws.

 Switch the power off and unplug it.
 Shut the slide off at the grinder’s hopper base so you can stop the spilling of beans as you lift it from the grinder.
 Vacuum the beans in a bag or jar.

 Then scoop the beans out from the top of your grinder.
-Use a small vacuum cleaner to get out all the residual dirt and beans from the top of the blades of your grinder.
+Finally, use a small vacuum cleaner to remove all the residual dirt and beans from the top of the blades of your grinder.

-If you are going to use the grinder again soon, thoroughly rinse it and make sure it’s completely dry before putting it back on your grinder.
-If you are not going to need it right away, you can put it to dry somewhere safe.
+If you will use the grinder again soon, thoroughly rinse it and ensure it’s scorched before putting it back on your grinder.
+Then, if you do not need it right away, you can put it to dry somewhere safe.

 Once your hopper has been dry and replaced, you can replenish it with coffee beans, plug it back in and give it a quick test to ensure that everything runs smooth.